The herbs and spices in this Indian barbecue chicken recipe are fantastic on the BBQ grill.

-Remove the chicken pieces from the yogurt marinade, place them on a paper towel and pat dry - this ensures that you get the flavour of the yogurt marinade in the cooked meat and not a soggy coating of curdled yogurt on the outside of your meat.
+Remove the chicken pieces from the yoghurt marinade, place them on a paper towel and pat dry - this ensures that you get the flavour of the yoghurt marinade in the cooked meat and not a soggy coating of curdled yogurt on the outside of your meat.

 Using the ingredients above make up 6 skewers with alternate chicken and vegetables and vary the vegetables to add the colour.

 Place the kebabs on medium coals on the barbecue grill for about 10 minutes, turn occasionally.